kaidawe/documentation/API/service-resources/upload-model/post.md

 - `glb`
 - `fbx`
 - `obj`

-- `zip`
+We also accept `zip` files with any combination of the above file types.
+Note that if there is a nested zip in your first zip file it will not be processed.

-For `zip` files, any combination of the above file types will be processed.
+Also if any filepath when uncompressed becomes larger than 4096 characters long it will not be able to get processed (the filepath uncompressed would be `/tmp/{filepath in zip}`)

 ### File size